Powermongur/KoreanKibodeu/README.md

 **Small screenspace**

 Kibodeu only take up 1 line of text, where Windows OSK takes up 6 times the space.

+**No cost**

+Kibodeu all features for free with no ads.
+Open Source aswell

 ## Kibodeu vs Real korean keyboard